lucaro/VBS-Archive/README.md

 # VBS-Archive
-Archive of Tasks and Results of the Video Browser Showdown
+This repository contains an archive of tasks and tesults of the [Video Browser Showdown](https://videobrowsershowdown.org).